 Contents sum insured

-The amount of cover that helps towards the cost of replacing your belongings if they’re damaged or lost.
-Sometimes you may have to add an optional cover option like 'out and about' cover (personal possessions), because the cover isn’t automatically included with a standard home insurance policy.
+The amount of cover that goes towards the cost of replacing your belongings if damaged or lost.

 Combined policy